pborenstein/pborenstein.com.2019/src/articles/categories.md

   - eleventy
 ---

-I want there to be Categories.
+I want there to be Categories in Eleventy to organize articles into broad categories.

-They're like newspaper sections.
+- An article does not need to specify a category.
-The idea is
+- An article can belong to only one category.
-to build silos ^[I see what I did there.] for things that shouldn't go together, or that don't necessarily go together.
+- Category names are Capitalized by convention.

 ## How we'll use them

-Let's look at how categories are used in articles:
+Let's look at how we'll use categories:

 - How to specify the category for an article
 - How to get an article's category in a template